rieckpil/progmot/content/post/giving-my-first-talk.md

 To many more talks 🚀

-Have fun preparing your first talk,\
+Have a good one,
-Philip
+Phil